dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 Each trust signal icon reflects key data health components, such as test success status, missing resource descriptions, absence of builds in 30-day windows, and more.

-Access trust signals using the search function or by clicking on **Models** under the **Resource** tab.
+Access trust signals using the search function or by clicking on **Models** or **Sources** under the **Resource** tab.
 Hover over or click the trust signal to see detailed information.
+For sources, the trust signal also indicates the source freshness status.

 <Tabs>
 <TabItem value="healthy" label="Healthy">